abhishekarya1/DSA-2k23/heaps.md

 - getMax/getMin (equivalent to peek)
 - extractMax/extractMin
 - insert
-- delete
+- delete (make it INT_MIN using decrease and extractMin)
 - decrease (modify a key's value in-place)

 _Ref_: https://www.geeksforgeeks.org/priority-queue-set-1-introduction/

 ### Heaps
-Must be Complete Binary Tree (to represent using Arrays and not to waste space) ans follow heap property (see below).
+Must be Complete Binary Tree (to represent using Arrays and not to waste space) and follow heap property (see below).

 Types:
 - Max Heap (root is greater than both left and right)
 - Min Heap (root is lesser than both left and right)

-Upon insertion, travel upwards to verify if heap property is satisfied for each parent node, otherwise swap to make it so
+Upon insertion, new node is inserted at the end of CBT.
+Travel upwards to verify if heap property is satisfied for each parent node, otherwise swap to make it so
 ```cpp
 while (i != 0 && heapArr[parent(i)] > heapArr[i]){
        swap(heapArr[i], heapArr[parent(i)]);